-During this time when the Wright Library is closed, the staff is still here to support the curiosity and education of our community.
-Below we pulled resources available for families, kids, and teens:
+No matter what your school year looks like, Wright Library's Youth Services team is ready to support the curiosity and education of our community.
+Below is a list of resources available for families, kids, and teens:

 - Call Dial-a-Story to hear a 3 minute story read by one of the WMPL librarians.
 Call 937-234-7527 to hear a happy tale 24/7.